lyne-design-system/lyne-documentation/content/information-architecture.md

 Content sections of pages are hightlighted by braces `()`

-**Home** contains introduction text and multiple teasers to link to the *Get started* guides of the most frequent used Design System disciplines.
-Design and Development in the beginning.
+**Home** contains an introduction text and multiple teasers to link to the *Get started* guides of the most frequent used Design System disciplines.
+Design and Development in the beginning, but also Start contributing, What is happening and Guidelines.

 #### Proposed IA for left side navigation

 <details>
   <summary>All about Lyne</summary>

+  Essentials, goals(see benefits for more details), What you get, How Lyne works, (Who we are &)How we work (team/processes/principles)

+  * Essentials
-  * Principles (derived and formulated from the Lyne Core Team values, SBB UX values, SBB core company values)
+  * (link to) Guiding Principles (derived and formulated from the Lyne Core Team values, SBB UX values, SBB core company values)

-  * Vocabulary/dictionary/common language
+  * Benefits (Management/Executive summary)
+  * Glossary (vocabulary/dictionary/common language/terminology/jargon)
-  * Gallery / Implementations/Examples based on Lyne
+  * Gallery/Implementations/Examples based on Lyne
 </details>
 <details>
   <summary>Designing</summary>